gagansaleria/Leetcode-SQL-50/README.md

 **7. Advanced String Functions / Regex / Clause-** Harness the full potential of SQL’s string manipulation and regex capabilities.

-Stay Tuned!
+## Stay Tuned!
 As I continue solving these problems, this repository will grow with more solutions and insights.
-Star this repo to keep up with my progress and don’t forget to check out my Leetcode profile for more!
+Star this repo to keep up with my progress !

+## Contact

+If you have any questions or would like to discuss in more detail, feel free to reach out to me at [LinkedIn](https://www.linkedin.com/in/gagansays/).

+---

+Thank you for visiting this repository.
+I hope you find this informative and insightful!